Chapter 24 : Family Secrets

 Rose crossed her arms, feeling very pleased with herself for regaining the upper hand.
 “Yes.
 It’s only fair.”

 “Because you let it slip out?” he asked incredulously.
 She opened her mouth, and he shook his head quickly.
 “No, it’s fine.
 I will.”
-He looked up at the ceiling as he thought.
+He gazed at the wall absentmindedly as he thought.

 “Are you serious?
 It’s taking you that long to think of one?”

 Scorpius sighed.
 “I only said that to make you feel better.
 The only family secrets we have are boring ones and Death Eater ones.
-Well,” he amended his statement, “the Greengrasses have other secrets, but Evy’s sister is hardly confiding in me about Auror business.”
+Well,” he amended his statement, “the Greengrasses have other secrets, but Johanna is hardly confiding in me about Auror business.”

-He screwed up his face in thought.
 “I’ll think about it,” he said finally.
 “Sorry.
-My family’s really kind of boring.”
-He glanced toward the Great Hall, which was just barely in sight.
+My family’s really kind of boring these days - with our recent history, we kind of have to be.
+My dad even still has the scar from the dark mark, you know - he’s tried everything, but he can’t get rid of it.
+I’ve heard him talking to Mum about it.”
+He glanced toward the Great Hall, which was just in sight.
 “Come on.
 I’m hungry.”

 She followed him into the Hall without saying anything else, but inside, she resolved to press the issue further at some point.
 She had a very hard time believing that a family full of former Death Eaters didn’t have anything to hide.